kubernetes101/kubecon2022/README.md

 git log --oneline
 ```

-Because we specified a `--path` of `/deploy/bootstrap`, Flux added the bootstrap manifests to the `/deploy/bootstrap` directory within your branch. `gotk-components.yaml` (GitOps ToolKit) includes the manifests that comprise the Flux runtime, and `gotk-sync.yaml` is where the GitRepository and Kustomization pair are defined.
+Because we specified a `--path` of `/deploy/bootstrap`, Flux added the bootstrap manifests to the `/deploy/bootstrap` directory within your branch.
+The `gotk-components.yaml` (GitOps ToolKit) includes the manifests that comprise the Flux runtime, and the `gotk-sync.yaml` is where the GitRepository and Kustomization pair are defined.

-The GitRepository is a Custom Resource that the Flux Source Controller uses to determine which branch within the Git Repository to read from, and the Kustomization is a Custom Resource that the Flux Kustomize Controller uses to determine the Path within the GitRepository in which the resources are included.
+The GitRepository is a Custom Resource that the Flux Source-Controller uses to determine which branch within the Git Repository to read from, and the Kustomization is a Custom Resource that the Flux Kustomize-Controller uses to determine the Path within the GitRepository in which the resources are included.

 ```yaml
 # gotk-sync.yaml components